Updated: Mar 29

 Salt and freshly ground black pepper to taste

-16 slices of bread to assemble sandwiches
+16 slices of sandwich bread

 Chopped herbs (optional)